How To Add Currency Conversion In WordPress

 WordPress Plugin - Currency Converter

-As stated earlier, the plugin can be integrated with various WordPress-compatible e-commerce plugins like WP-eCommerce and Easy Digital Downloads …
+As stated earlier, the plugin can be integrated with a number of WP-compatible e-commerce plugins like WP-eCommerce and Easy Digital Downloads …

-And there you have it!
-Now you can go and easily add a currency converter to your WordPress site.
+Congratulations!
+Now you can go and easily add currency conversion to your e-commerce web site.

 To learn more about WordPress e-commerce plugins, see the tutorial below: